deadpixi/contracts/README.rst

 Contracts serve as a form of documentation and a way of formally specifying program behavior.
-Good practice often includes writing all of the contracts first, with these contract specifying the exact expected state before and after each function or method call and the things that should always be true for a given class of object.
+Good practice often includes writing all of the contracts first, with these contracts specifying the exact expected state before and after each function or method call and the things that should always be true for a given class of object.